Ways To Get Past Insecurities About Your Looks

 Learn more about society's unrealistic beauty standards

 One reason you likely feel bad about your looks is you're comparing them to the gorgeous ideals society shows in the media.
 I'm not the first, or even the millionth, person to say this, but those standards are unrealistic and harmful.
 For one, many of the images, even if they feature naturally attractive people, are altered to portray a level of beauty no one could actually achieve, let alone sustain.
-A model in a photo shoot spends hours having her hair and makeup done by professionals.
-Fitness models starve and dehydrate themselves for days before a shoot so they're as defined as possible.
+A fashion model spends hours having her hair and makeup done by professionals.
+Fitness models starve and dehydrate themselves for days before a shoot so their muscles are as defined as possible.
 They're shot under perfect lighting.
 Of the hundreds of photos that are taken, only a handful of the most flattering are selected.
 Then, of course, the images are heavily photoshopped.

 Expose yourself to beauty standards from different cultures and time periods